erengy/anitomy/README.md

 Anitomy is a C++ library and a command-line tool for parsing anime video filenames.

 > [!IMPORTANT]
 > The library is currently being rewritten in the `develop` branch.
-The documentation below may be out of date.

 ## Example